Menkent-Dev/6502-Based-Microprocessor/README.md

 ## TODO List

 * Add more instructions
-* other sutff that is related
+* other stuff that is NOT nonsense and related